Kallangouda/Todo-list/README.md

 #### &nbsp; Visit site :arrow_upper_right: : &nbsp; [Click ME !!!](https://kallangouda.github.io/Todo-list/)

-This is a simple Todo-List Web Application project built using HTML, CSS, and JavaScript.

 ## Features

 - **Add Todos:** Easily add new tasks to your list.